hyferdev/TerraformConfig/README.md

 5/15/2023

 Today we modified the security group to only allow traffic from a specified IP address, which is defined in a terraform cloud variable.
 We also optimized traffic flow by specifying which availability zone the subnets are set up.
 This also elimanates the ocasional issue with subnets in us-west-2d, as they do not allow t2.micros to be built.

+5/22/2023

+Our current goal is to set up our 2 web servers with Terraform.
+As of now it spins up 2 basic RHEL 9 instances that we would like the code to install httpd and be reachable externally on the web.
+We were able to manually do this and have started working on the script to pass to the devices through user data blocks.
+We also fixed our security groups and set them to be associated to the devices.Will be finishing up the script soon™.